AbdurCodes/flexbox/README.md

-playing the flexbox model in css
+Playing the flexbox layout model in css